 For a safer option, consider an edible stick, like a biscuit or cookie, or try a dental chew like Greenies.

-Our pets are like family, and these are just a few great treats you can make for your pet this summer or all year long.
+Our pets are like family, and these are just a few great cool treats for dogs you can make for your pet this summer or all year long.
 Adding supplements, customizing recipes, and creating treats that your pet loves can be fun and super rewarding.

 Get creative, add fresh seasonal ingredients that you have on hand, or add your favourite supplements to help boost the vitamin content they need to be healthy.